nodejscn/node-api-cn/vm/module_evaluate_options.md

 Evaluate the module.

-This must be called after the module has been instantiated; otherwise it will throw an error.
+This must be called after the module has been linked; otherwise it will throw an error.
 It could be called also when the module has already been evaluated, in which case it will do one of the following two things: